springrain/zorm/README.md

 }

-//TestInsertEntityMapSlice 05.
+// TestInsertEntityMapSlice 05.
 Test batch save []IEntityMap for scenarios where it is not convenient to use struct, using Map as carrier func TestInsertEntityMapSlice(t *testing.T) {
 	_, err := Transaction(ctx, func(ctx context.Context) (interface{}, error) {
 		entityMapSlice := make([]IEntityMap, 0)